jezcope/erambler/content/articles/2008/09/introduction-to-slc-20-part-i.md

 	<li>Make teaching a more enjoyable occupation; and, of course,</li>
 	<li>Make the university more attractive to potential students.</li>
 </ul>
 These are, naturally, difficult to measure objectively.
 However, I feel that by keeping these aims in mind it will not just be possible for the project to succeed; it will be impossible for it to fail.
-Call me idealistic if you like â€” I've got a good feeling about this.
+Call me idealistic if you like — I've got a good feeling about this.

 <em>That's all for now.
 In my next post on this subject, I'll start to address the following:</em>
 <ul>